leej1230/safety-data-training/README.md

 - run npm install locally to get all node_modules
 - Give permission to run.sh by running chmod +x run.sh
 - run ./run.sh
-- or
-- npm run dev
+- learn how to use git